Exposure and practice with foods and feeding

 Repeated illness during the first year

 Feeding difficulties in infancy are most often linked to viral illness, eg. episodes of prolonged or severe vomiting bugs like rotavirus, bronchiolitis or other respiratory infections, when breathing and eating together are difficult.
-Conditions such as painful reflux or cow’s milk allergy can limit the desire to eat; infants learn very quickly when eating is followed by pain or unpleasant body sensations.
-For infants who have been repeatedly unwell or had hospitalisation during this sensitive window, feeding may have been difficult to establish.
+Conditions such as painful reflux or cow’s milk allergy can limit the desire to eat; infants learning very quickly when eating is followed by pain or unpleasant body sensations.
+For infants who have been repeatedly unwell or hospitalised during this sensitive window, solid feeding may have been difficult to establish.
 There are many factors that can impact on an infants willingness to eat solids, and those infants who have been difficult to feed from birth are often those most sensitive.
 Very often feeding skills may need to be re-established and so returning to an earlier step in the weaning process is needed: A few immediate tips:

 - Gentle and consistent encouragement, without pressure

 - Try not to stress over this – you will already know how super-smart infants are and how they pick up on those “invisible” cues

 - Relax with familiar songs, games, smiles, praise and lightness

 - Keep to a routine of mealtimes; this helps to reset expectations, stimulate the hunger hormone ghrelin, and maintains regular exposure to foods and eating